manycore-com/demo-anr-detection/README.md

-This repository is here for demo purposes to explain how RobotCoder works and what it does.
+This repository explains how RobotCoder works and what it does.

 __RobotCoder__